gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 A : 2021-09-26T15:14:46.622+02:00[Europe/Zurich] to 2021-09-26T15:14:46.622+02:00[Europe/Zurich] : 1
 ```

-## Aggregating Values
+## Aggregating Values using `aggregate`

 Now let's use Kafka Streams to perform another stateful operations.
-We will group the messages by key and aggregate (create a sum of the values) the values of the messages per key over 60 seconds.
+We will group the messages by key and aggregate (create a sum of the values) the values of the messages per key over 60 seconds using a tumbling window (fixed window).

 Create a new Java package `com.trivadis.kafkaws.kstream.aggregate` and in it a Java class `KafkaStreamsRunnerAggregateDSL`.